YuvrajPaiKhot/Portfolio-Manager-Agent/README.md

 ## Project Demo

-Watch a full walkthrough and demonstration of the project's capabilities on [Will be updated soon](https://www.youtube.com/watch?v=GgYLoVwLWhI).
+Watch a full walkthrough and demonstration of the project's capabilities on [YouTube](https://www.youtube.com/watch?v=GgYLoVwLWhI).

 ---